 Since then, multiple private citizens like “Star Trek” actor William Shatner have made the pilgrimage to space, describing the experience in awe and admiration.
 That sentiment might be a glimpse of what’s to come.

 As interest in space tourism grows, multiple companies have emerged to capitalize on the trend, including Blue Origin, SpaceX, Virgin Galactic, Axiom Space, Space Perspective, and Boeing.
 For example, Blue Origin plans to build an independent space station called Orbital Reef.

-Depending on the distance and trip duration, costs can range from $250,000 for a two-hour flight aboard a Virgin Galactic spaceship or $55 million for a 10-day journey aboard an Axiom Space spacecraft.
+Depending on the distance and trip duration, costs can range from about $450,000 for a flight aboard a Virgin Galactic spaceship or $55 million for a 10-day journey aboard an Axiom Space spacecraft.
 And demand seems to be growing.
 For example, Space Perspective, which charges $125,000 for a six-hour trip to the edge of space, has sold out available trips until 2025.